atomisthq/docs/docs/developer/editors.md

 # Running an editor

-An editor can be transformed into a [command](commands.md) automation; when invoked, the command will clone a repository, change the code, and push the results to GitHub as a pull request or commit.
+An editor can be transformed into a [command][commands] automation; when invoked, the command will clone a repository, change the code, and push the results to GitHub as a pull request or commit.

 This example will prompt for a repository, then create a pull request that adds the file.